processone/docs.ejabberd.im/content/admin/guide/configuration.md

 	      ...

-Example of configuration that uses flat nodes as default, and allows use of flat, nodetree and pep nodes:
+Example of configuration that uses flat nodes as default, and allows use of flat, hometree and pep nodes:

 	#!yaml
 	modules: